radiantlogic-v8/documentation-new/documentation/installation/config-promotion.md

 ## Things to know

-**Both source and destination environments must have identical versions of Identity Data Management.**
+Both source and destination environments must have identical versions of Identity Data Management.

-### Supported Configurations:

 ## Supported configurations